nergmada/planning-wiki/docs/reference/planners/Freelunch/main.md

 Freelunch has not been tested with eviscerator yet.
 Freelunch is designed for classical domains and so most likely does not support temporal numeric planning.

-## Downloading and Compiling Delfi
+## Downloading and Compiling Freelunch

 Source code for Freelunch can be found in a [Zip](https://helios.hud.ac.uk/scommv/IPC-14/repo_planners/seq-sat.zip) of submissions from IPC 2014